-Funding in subsequent years will be contingent upon state-grant making rules, a sufficient appropriation for the program, and satisfactory progress in the preceding grant period.
+- Funding in subsequent years will be contingent upon state-grant making rules, a sufficient appropriation for the program, and satisfactory progress in the preceding grant period. - Grantee's ability to spend 85% of their funds in Year 1 and 92% in Year 2 - Grantee's that fail to meet identified thresholds may be subject to defunding.